NikolayDachev/blowfish-demo/README.md

 cd blowfish-demo
 ```

-No additional libraries are needed—both.
+No additional libraries are needed.

 ## Usage